On the Landscape of One-hidden-layer Sparse Networks and Beyond: Sparse-dense Non-linear Networks

-Analogous to the two-layer case, the main proof idea is to show the full rank property across layers.
-Moreover, previous works also need to refine the definition of the spurious valley to deep networks, such as spurious basin \citep{li2018benefit}, and spurious valley defined from strict sublevel sets \citep{nguyen2018loss, nguyen2019connected}.
+Analogous to the two-layer case, the main proof idea is to show the almost surely full rank property of the output matrix of each hidden layer.
+Moreover, previous works also need to refine the definition of the spurious valley to deep networks, such as the spurious basin \cite{li2018benefit}, and the spurious ``valley'' defined by \textit{strict} sublevel sets \cite{nguyen2018loss, nguyen2019connected}.